International School of Toulouse: Model United Nations

+The school operates a Model United Nations (MUN) programme and has participated in conferences in several European countries.
+A school-hosted conference took place over three days in November 2025, involving schools from the local area - Victor Hugo (Colomiers), Lycée Nelson Mandela (Pibrac), Lycée Françoise (Tournefeuille) - as well as schools from further afield such as the International School of Lyon, Ermitage International School (Paris) and CLIP - Oporto International School (Portugal).

 Sports Day

 The school holds an annual Sports Day that involves students from across the primary and secondary sections.
 The event typically features track-and-field activities, team sports, and inter-house competitions designed to encourage participation and physical activity.
 Students compete in mixed-age groups, and staff assist in organising and supervising events throughout the day, which usually culminates in a synchronised dance involving the entire school on the sports pitch.
 The Sports Day is a regular part of the school calendar and forms part of its wider physical education and co-curricular programme.

 Eco-Schools

 The International School of Toulouse holds Eco-School accreditation.
 Sustainability initiatives within the school include environmental awareness activities and student-led projects.